Header.avif

 Cons

-• Limited workflow structure may reduce oversight in complex projects
+• A limited workflow structure may reduce oversight in complex projects

 • Minimal reporting capabilities restrict deeper analysis of project performance